karenaxon/bank-account/README.md

 ## Tests
 Describe: BankAccount()

-Test: It should return an object with properties user, accountNumber and balance.
+Test: It should return an object with properties user and balance.
 Code: const account1 = new BankAccount("user1");
-Expected Output: account1 = {user: 'user1', accountNumber: 1, balance: 0}
+Expected Output: account1 = {user: 'user1', balance: 0}

 Describe: User()